 In 2018, George Pransky set out to clearly identify the ten breakthrough discoveries of Sydney Banks.
 Since we are still floating in an absolutely wonderful feeling from our recent program with Elsie, The Discoveries of Sydney Banks, we wanted to take this opportunity to share this paper with you.
 Presented at the 2019 3PUK Conference in London, this paper breaks down the complexity of the Principles into a practical, digestible format.

-Discovery One - Thought: Thought is the gift that human beings and other creatures possess to create subjective, momentary images and words in their minds.
-Sydney also discovered that realizing “the fact that we think” promotes human psychological well being independent of the specific thought (or the specific content of our thinking).
+Thought is the gift that human beings and other creatures possess to create subjective, momentary images and words in their minds.
+Sydney also discovered that realizing “the fact that we think” promotes human psychological wellbeing independent of the specific thought or the specific content of our thinking.

 · Prior to this discovery thought was seen as only one of many inputs into the formulation of people’s experience rather than the exclusive source.
 It was believed that the content of people’s thinking should be the proper focus of therapeutic intervention.
 This discovery suggested that the focus should instead be on “the fact” that they are the thinker rather than what they might be thinking.

 · Why this discovery matters: When people discover that wellbeing comes purely through realizing the simple fact that they think, they are no longer tempted towards the effortful and ultimately unrealistic task of “managing” their thinking in the pursuit of wellbeing.

 Discovery Two- Consciousness

 Consciousness brings thought to life via the senses.